prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. Where the Court has ordered another party to pay the costs of the applicant for legal aid, that other party shall be required to refund to the Court any sums advanced by way of legal aid.
 In the event of a shortfall between the costs so ordered and the sums advanced by way of legal aid the applicant may be required to meet such shortfall from any damages or compensation awarded by the Court or from any sum received by way of settlement.

-2. In the event of withdr awal of legal aid under Rule 380, the applicant may be required to refund to the Court any sums advanced by way of legal aid.
+2. In the event of withdrawal of legal aid under Rule 380, the applicant may be required to refund to the Court any sums advanced by way of legal aid.